nuxtss-s3-fix

 The natural user expectation is that photo is the page and photo/ is a directory, and the 404 Not Found response is logical.

-If you want to avoid the 404 Not Found response for URL with slashes in the Same As Directory layout, you can duplicate the HTML page object to exist at both photo and photo/index.html.
-This seems overkill, in my opinion, but if need this or prefer, the procedure to do this is:
+If you want to avoid the 404 Not Found response for URL with slashes in the Single layout, you can use the double optimization, which duplicates the HTML page object, for example, both photo and photo/index.html S3 object exists.
+Double the storage space is used, but both URL requests will work without redirects or 404s.

 Tool Operation